harvard-lil/perma-payments/README.md

 If further customization is required in the future, we can consider:
 - embedding the CyberSource checkout page in an iframe whose wrapper is hosted at Perma Payments
-- building custom repsonse pages, hosted at Perma.cc or Perma Payments
+- building custom response pages, hosted at Perma.cc or Perma Payments

 ### On Communicating with CyberSource